Bayes Model Selection with Path Sampling: Factor Models and Other Examples: What Do Actual Computations Tell Us?

-We will study the effect of grid size, prior and the behavior of MCMC, keeping in mind Theorem 2.1 and the Remarks in Section 2.
-For Path Sampling with PAM path, we now discuss the effect of prior and the two tuning parameters, namely, the effect of the grid size and MCMC size, on the estimated value of the BF and their variance.
-Following the discussion in Remarks 3 \& 4, we know that $\lim_{t\rightarrow0}E_t(U)$ is finite and path sampling converges under some finite moment assumption for the prior.
-The prior considered in PS by \cite{r17} are Cauchy and half-Cauchy which do not have any finite moments and so U is not integrable.
+We will study the effect of grid size, prior and the behavior of MCMC, keeping in mind Theorem~\ref{th2.1} and the remarks in Section~\ref{sec2}.
+For path sampling with the PAM path, we now discuss the effect of the prior and the two tuning parameters, namely, the effect of the grid size and MCMC size, on the estimated value of the BF and their standard deviation.
+Following the discussion in Remarks~\ref{rem3} and~\ref{rem4}, we know that $\lim_{t\rightarrow0}E_t(U)$ is finite and path sampling converges under some finite moment assumption for the prior.
+The prior considered in PS by \citet{r17} are Cauchy and half-Cauchy, which do not have any finite moments and so U is not integrable.
 We therefore choose a relatively diffuse prior, but with enough finite moments for $U$.
-For finite mean and variance one needs a t with at least four degrees of freedom.
-Our favorites are t-distributions with 5 to 10 degrees of freedom.
+For finite mean and variance one needs a $t$ with at least four degrees of freedom.
+Our favorites are $t$-distributions with 5 to 10 degrees of freedom.
 We show results for 5 and 10 d.f. only.
-But we first explore the sensitivity of the estimate to changes in d.f. of the t-distribution as prior, over a range of 1 through 90.
+But we first explore the sensitivity of the estimate to changes in d.f. of the $t$-distribution as prior, over a range of 1 through 90.
 The BF values change considerably until we reach about 40 d.f. and then it stabilizes.
-In Table 4 we report the $\log{BF}$ values estimated for 5 datasets simulated from 2-factor model using different priors.
-The behavior of the estimated $\log{BF}$ with the change of d.f. continuously from 1 to 100 is shown in the figure 1 for 3rd dataset.
+In Table~\ref{tab4} we report the $\log {\mathit{BF}}$ values estimated for 5 data sets simulated from a 2-factor model using different priors.
+The behavior of the estimated $\log{\mathit{BF}}$ with the change of d.f. continuously from 1 to 100 is shown in Figure~\ref{fig1} for the 3rd data set.

 We can see the estimate of the BF changing with the change in the pattern of the tail of the prior.
-The effect of the grid size and MCMC size on MCMC-variance of the estimate are studied, using priors $t_{10}$ and N(0,1) and reported in Table 5.
-We report mean of the estimates found from 10 different MCMC runs and the corresponding standard deviation.
-The study has been done on the 2nd of the 5 datasets simulated from Model 1 earlier.
+The effect of the grid size and MCMC size on MCMC-standard deviation of the estimate are studied, using priors $t_{10}$ and $N(0,1)$ and reported in Table~\ref{tab5}.
+We report the mean of the estimates found from 25 different MCMC runs and the corresponding standard deviation as MCMC-standard deviation.
+The study has been done on the 2nd of the 5 data sets simulated from model 1 earlier.